hyosung11/Launch-School/journal.md

 11:08 Finished Functions 1, but don't completely understand what's happening with the function.
 Going to take a break until 11:30 then do KSS.

+11:31 Working with my Anki cards.
+Now time for a break to train.

+12:25 Finished KSS at 47:59.
+Took longer stretch time.

+12:28 My chin and throat itch.
+I need to break my Trello cards into smaller pieces, so I can track what I am doing better.